mzabani/codd/README.md

 7. Add `CREATE USER`-like migrations for any non-admin users you need (`pg_dumpall --roles-only` before step 4 can help you with that) and run `codd add create-users-migration.sql --dest-folder your-dev-only-folder`.
 8. Edit `bootstrap-migration.sql` (created in step 3) and add `-- codd: no-txn` as its very first line.
 9. Run `codd add bootstrap-migration.sql --dest-folder your-dev-only-folder`
-10. You should now have your Database back and managed through _Codd_.
+10. You should now have your database back and managed through _Codd_.
 11. Make sure your separate Production `.env` file does not contain your `dev-only` folder.
 Add any future SQL migrations to your `all-migrations` folder.
 12. Before deploying with _codd_, we strongly recommend you run `codd verify-checksums -v` with your environment variables connected to your Production database and make sure checksums match.
-13. In Production, we strongly recommend running `codd up-deploy --soft-check` to start with until you get acquainted enough to consider hard-checking.
-Make sure you read `codd up-deploy --help` to better understand your options.
+13. In Production, we strongly recommend running `codd up --soft-check` to start with until you get acquainted enough to consider hard-checking.
+Make sure you read `codd up --help` to better understand your options.

 ## <a name='Safetyconsiderations'></a>Safety considerations